hbctraining/Peak_analysis_workshop/lessons/06_peak_visualization_with_igv.md

 &emsp;&emsp;e.
 Rename "cKO_enriched.bed" to "cKO Enriched Peaks"

+_There is nothing to submit to the Google Form for this question._

 2) Change the color of the "cKO Input Rep_3" and "cKO Enriched Peaks" tracks to orange

+_There is nothing to submit to the Google Form for this question._

 <details><summary><b>Click here to see what the IGV session should look like</b></summary>
   <p align="center">